A Meta Field consists of a Meta Key, which defines the property you are defining, and a Meta Value, which is the value of the property.

 For example, the Meta Key "gs1_template" may have a Meta Value of "Default".

-This is what Admins see when they edit Meta Keys.
+This is the Admin's view when they edit Meta Keys:

 Using Meta Values

-Search Filters are powerful!
+Search Filters are powerful.
 You can find orders containing Meta Fields (i.e. "Batch all the order-type: VIP orders") or use them for Rules (i.e. "if packaging-type: eco, use paper mailers").
-True / False values accept 1 and 0, respectively.
-For best results, combine the Meta Fields with another search filter like Status.

 Shipnotice.item and Shipnotice Meta Fields are searchable on the Ship Notice Details page.
-These are most frequently used when locating an inbound item by a Meta Key like "vendor_sku" or "color_code".
-In this way, Meta Keys are a tool for receiving teams to identify items.
+These are most frequently used when locating an inbound item by a Meta Key, such as "vendor_sku" or "color_code".
+In this way, Meta Keys are a tool for Receiving Teams to identify items.

 Adding Meta Values via CSV Upload

 Meta Values can be added via CSV Order upload or the API.